bramvreugd/Vasco-WTW-CC1101/README.md

 You can send serial commands to the ESP which translates it into Vasco commands using a cc1101 chip.

+You can log in a webpage and send the following keys:<br>
-send key 1 to set the ventilation in the lowest flow key 2 for the middle and key 3 for the higest flow key 4 is the timer key a sends the auto mode which then uses a co2 sensor or the 0-10v input
+key 1 to set the ventilation in the lowest flow<br>
+key 2 for the middle<br>
+key 3 for the higest flow<br>
+key 4 is the timer<br>
+key a sends the auto mode <br>
+   In this mode you can use a co2 sensor or the 0-10v input<br>
+key b the auto command is send every minute<br>
+   I use this because my WTW forgets the normal auto after a couple of minutes.<br>

-key b the auto command is send every minute key c disables sending the auto command key d displays if the auto sending is on or off.
+key c disables sending the auto command <br>
+key d displays if the auto sending is on or off. <br>

 You need to install the cc1101 library.